DFXswiss/services/e2e-stack/docs/test-data.md

 **Wallet indices**

 - Sibling `auth.ts` reserves indices `0–6` for `loginAs` / default `testWallet`.
-- Factories use indices `100 + counter` so they never collide.
+- Factories use indices `100 + counter` so they never collide with role wallets.
+- The factory counter no longer starts at `0` in every process: once per process it is raised to a value derived from the DB (highest already-used `FACTORY_WALLET_INDEX_BASE`-relative offset), so two separate `docker compose run` invocations against the same database never collide on wallet addresses.
+As defense in depth, `createUser` also reuses an account's existing mail instead of calling `PUT /v2/user/mail` again when mail is already set (a second set would 403 with `TFA_REQUIRED`).

 **Uniqueness**